-Newton King are delighted to offer to the market this one bedroom second floor flat situated in a central location within close proximity of the Train Station and the Town Centre.
+Newton King are delighted to offer to the market this Two Bedroom First Floor Flat with ALLOCATED PARKING Situated in a Central location within Close proximity of the train station and the town centre.

-The property offers light and airy accommodation and has been fully refurbished throughout with a newly fitted kitchen offering integral Fridge, hob (and optional oven or microwave), a shower room with modern tiles and porcelanosa suite.
-The property has been fully redecorated and has new flooring throughout.
+The property offers Light and Airy Accommodation and has been fully refurbished throughout with a newly Fitted Kitchen offering integral Fridge, hob and oven, a Shower Room with modern tiles and porcelanosa suite, 2 Good Sized Bedrooms and a spacious Hallway.